Stock the Shelves provides what food stamps won’t

 In 2016, First Presbyterian Church of Wilmette was matched with two newly arrived refugee families.
 It quickly became clear that monthly incomes plus food stamps couldn’t cover the cost of the basic household and hygiene supplies they needed to thrive as they transitioned to life in Chicago.

 In fact, food stamps can’t be used to purchase any non-food items.
-Reaching out to an interfaith team of congregations including Sukkat Shalom and First Congregational Church
+Reaching out to a team of congregations including Sukkat Shalom and First Congregational Church

 No Feminine Pads, No School.